Awam Prakoso

 Mochammad Awam Prakoso better known as Kak Awam or Awam Prakoso (b.
 Blora, Indonesia, 18 May 1973) is a storyteller from Indonesia.
-Kak Awam also known as a tv emcee.
+Kak Awam is also known as a TV emcee.
 In 2013 he broke the record for the longest non-stop storytelling (8 hours) at Museum Rekor Dunia Indonesia (Muri).
-He earned rewards as a Young Observer of children from Kak Seto Mulyadi at Grand Indonesia Shopping Town, Jakarta.
+He earned awards as a Young Observer of children from Kak Seto Mulyadi at Grand Indonesia Shopping Town, Jakarta.

 Career

 Awam Prakoso had an active role in the art world and theater.
 In 1992, he joined Sanggar KUMMIS (Kumpulan Mahasiswa Muhammadiyah Insan Seni) under the auspices of the campus STIE Ahmad Dahlan Jakarta.
 Awam appeared in a music video for the song "Abiy" by Haddad Alwi and Sulis in the album Cinta Rasul 5.

 He began storytelling in 1999.
 He appeared across Indonesia and expanded to international storytelling for children.
 He gave a seminar and provided training for teachers and parents.